-The sooner any cancer can be correctly diagnosed, the better chances of a complete cure for the person concerned.
+The sooner any cancer can be correctly diagnosed, the better chances of a curative scenario for the person concerned.
 However, some cancers are in the ‘difficult to diagnose’ category.
-Neuroendocrine Tumours (NETs) is in this category due to the vague symptoms which may be mistaken for other diseases and routine illnesses.
+Neuroendocrine Tumours (NETs) are in this category due to the vague symptoms which may be mistaken for other diseases and routine illnesses.
 This is one of the reasons there have been many lengthy diagnostic delays.
-In many cases, it can be very quiet leading to diagnosis at very advanced stages.
+In many cases, it can be very quiet leading to incidental diagnosis at an advanced stage.

 In some cases it can be a little bit noisy.
-For example, the most common misdiagnosis appears to be Irritable Bowel Syndrome (IBS), asthma, or menopause.
+For example, some of the most common misdiagnoses appears to be Irritable Bowel Syndrome (IBS), asthma, or menopause.
 Patients complain of abdominal pain, wheezing, shortness of breath, diarrhea, flushing, palpitations and a whole host of other minor issues.
 There are even extreme cases where patients have been told they may have a mental illness following constant visits to their local doctors.
 These cases can lead to months or even years of delay from the onset of symptoms, with around half of patients diagnosed at an advanced stage of disease and metastases at initial presentation.